restarian/brace_umd/README.md

 **License: MIT**

+**Bonuses:**
+* well commented, professional code
+* thoroughly documented
+* unit tested safe on multiple platforms

+**Caveats:**
-**Caveat:** An id string must be used in order to have native global Object support.
+  * An id string must be used in order to have native global Object support.
 Otherwise, it can be omitted to only supply CommonJs, RequireJs and AMDefine support.

 ------